kubeckaj/JKCS.py-Manual/docs/source/ClusterSubmission.rst

 Greasy (multinodal) multitask single job
 ----------------------------------------

-There is also an option to submit only one job that contain several tasks that will run parallely.
+There is an option to submit only single job that contains several tasks that will run parallely.
 It is greasy (=dirty) way of using multinodal clusters where submission of single jobs is not allowed or maximal number of submitted jobs is limitted.
+Since the submitted job has to wait for all tasks to be finished (also the slowest one), it leads to waste of computational resources where CPUs are not used.
+Hence, it is called greasy.

 \-greasy
    this will activate greasy mode

 \-con,\-cores_on_node <integer>
    number of cores on node where you submit jobs.
 Default = 40; however, you should set the correct number of cores.
-You the ``sinfo`` command to see how much cores is on a partition-node.
+Use the ``sinfo`` command to see how much cores is on a partition-node.

 \-N,\-nodes <integer>
    number of nodes.
 If the number of tasks requires more nodes, you should set it.
-If you set more than necessary, then the maximal necessary number of nodes will be used.
+If you set more than necessary, then the maximal necessary number of nodes will be used (so feel free to e.g. set -nodes 20 if you do not want to worry about that).
 Remember that there is also some maximal number of nodes per cluster partition.

 OK, let us see some examples.
 What about 32 Gaussian calculations each using 8 CPUs while submitting to the "medium" partition with 128 cores per node:

 .. code:: bash

-   JKCS3_run -rf XTB -n DFT -m "# wb97xd 6-31++g** opt" -con 128 -cpu 8 -nodes 2 -greasy -par medium -time 12:00:00
+   JKCS3_run -p G16 -rf XTB -n DFT -m "# wb97xd 6-31++g** opt" -con 128 -cpu 8 -nodes 2 -greasy -par medium -time 12:00:00

 I can also submit more jobs per each task.
 For instance, one greasy-worker will do 2 calculation jobs.
 I will run 64 calculations which will still fit to 2 nodes (2nodes * 128cores * 2jpt / 8cpu = 64jobs).
 I will increase the walltime though

 .. code:: bash

-   JKCS3_run -rf XTB -n DFT -m "# wb97xd 6-31++g** opt" -con 128 -cpu 8 -nodes 2 -greasy -par medium -time 24:00:00 -jpt 2
+   JKCS3_run -p G16 -rf XTB -n DFT -m "# wb97xd 6-31++g** opt" -con 128 -cpu 8 -nodes 2 -greasy -par medium -time 24:00:00 -jpt 2

 .. note::